-Instead of deferring student loans, consider whether you can repay your debt a little at a time under a new repayment plan.
+Rather than deferring student loans, consider whether you can repay your debt a little at a time under a new repayment plan.

 3. You’re letting frustration get the better of you

 For many borrowers, the thought of student loans is often accompanied by complicated emotions.
 Some borrowers feel they were tricked into taking on a lot of debt as teenagers.
 Others feel resentment after dealing with sketchy loan servicers that gave them harmful misinformation.
 A previous Student Loan Hero article actually discussed the difficulties borrowers faced as a result of the information they received from their loan servicers.

 “I put my student loans in deferment three times,” said Yolanda Rambert-Marshall, who owed $25,000 in student loans.
 “If I had to do it all over again, I would [have] asked for a reduction in the price I was paying each month instead of putting it in deferment.
 You come out better in the long run by continuing to pay your loan.”